jasonkeene/debugging-workshop/exercises/05-debugging-inside-a-container/README.md

 ```

 This will only work if you can run privileged containers.
 Now that yama is
-happy, let's try to attach again:
+happy, let's try to attach again.

-If you see this problem:
+It may happen that you encounter this issue when trying to attach:

 ```
 /dlv attach 1
 could not attach to pid 1: operation not permitted
 ```

-run the original container like this:
+In that case rerun the container with our application with added tracing capability:

 ```
 docker run --cap-add=SYS_PTRACE -it --rm -p 12345:12345 --name debugme debugme
 ```

-and then the attach should work.
+After that you should be finally able to attach:

 ```
 root@4c74243217d6:/go# /dlv attach 1
 Type 'help' for list of commands.